-TABLE 35: STATUTORY ANNUAL REPORTING PROCESS
+TABLE 38: STATUTORY ANNUAL REPORTING PROCESS

-LEGISLATION SECTION MAIN PROVISIONS performance reports 1) A municipality must prepare for each financial year a performance report reflecting (a) the performance of the municipality and of each external service provider during that financial year; (b) a comparison of the performances referred to in paragraph (a) with targets set for and performances in the previous financial year; and (c) measures taken to improve performance.
+LEGISLATION SECTION MAIN PROVISIONS Government: Municipal Systems Act, 2000 (Act 32 of 2000) performance reports 1) A municipality must prepare for each financial year a performance report reflecting (a) the performance of the municipality and of each external service provider during that financial year; (b) a comparison of the performances referred to in paragraph (a) with targets set for and performances in the previous financial year; and (c) measures taken to improve performance.
 2) An annual performance report must form part of the municipality's annual report in terms of Chapter 12 of the Municipal Finance Management Act.
-Government: Preparation and adoption of annual reports 1)Every municipality and every municipal entity must for each financial year prepare an annual report in accordance with this Chapter.
+Government: Preparation and adoption of annual reports 1) Every municipality and every municipal entity must for each financial year prepare an annual report in accordance with this Chapter.
 The council of a municipality must within nine months after the end of a financial year deal with the annual report of the municipality and of any municipal entity under the municipality's sole or shared control in accordance with section 129.
 2) The purpose of an annual report is- (a) to provide a record of the activities of the municipality or municipal entity during the financial year to which the report relates; (b) to provide a report on performance against the budget of the municipality or municipal entity for that financial year; and (c) to promote accountability to the local community for the decisions made throughout the year by the municipality or municipal entity.
 3) The annual report of a municipality or municipal entity.
-3) The annual financial statements of the municipality, and in addition, if section 122 (2) applies, consolidated annual financial statements, as submitted to the Auditor-General for audit in terms of section 126 (1); (b) the Auditor-General's audit report in terms of section 126 (3) on those financial statements; (c) the annual performance report of the municipality prepared by the municipality in terms of section 46 of the Municipal Systems Act; (d) the Auditor-General's audit report in terms of section 45 (b) of the Municipal Systems Act; (d) the Auditor-General's audit report in terms of section 45 (b) of the Municipal Systems Act; (d) an assessment by the municipality's accounting officer of any arrears on municipal taxes and service charges; (f) an assessment by the municipality's accounting officer of the municipality's performance against the measurable performance objectives referred to in section 17 (3) (b) for revenue collection from each revenue source and for each vote in the municipality's approved budget for the relevant financial year; (g) particulars of any corrective action taken or to be taken in response to issues raised in th
+3) The annual financial statements of the municipality, and in addition, if section 122 (2) applies, consolidated annual financial statements, as submitted to the Auditor-General for audit in terms of section 126 (1); (b) the Auditor-General for audit in terms of section 126 (3) on those financial statements; (c) the annual performance report of the municipality prepared by the municipality in terms of section 46 of the Municipal Systems Act; (d) the Auditor-General's audit report in terms of section 45 (b) of the Municipal Systems Act; (e) an assessment by the municipality's accounting officer of any arrears on municipal taxes and service charges; (f) an assessment by the municipality's accounting officer of the municipality's performance against the measurable performance objectives referred to in section 17 (3) (b) for revenue collection from each revenue source and for each vote in the municipality's approved budget for the relevant financial year; (g) particulars of any corrective action taken or to be taken in response to issues raised in the audit reports referred to in paragraphs (b) and (d); (h) any explanations that may be necessary to